remedyhealth/contentpull/tutorials/Intro.md

 #### Replacement

-With the replacement method, you can replace the `.then()` function with `.parse()` and it will functionaly work the same, only this time you will have parsed data.
+With the replacement method, you can replace the `.then()` function with `.parse()` and it will functionally work the same, only this time you will have parsed data.

 ```
 reader.getEntryById(entryId).parse((entry) => {